-I recently created a Wild West first birthday party for my son, Wes, and everyone ages 1-72 really enjoyed the variety of fun — but not over-stimulating — birthday activities at the party.
-In fact, visitors at the historic farm where we held the first birthday party thought they were a part of the farm’s activities because they fit the theme and time period so well!
-There were too many activities to include in my post about the birthday party so I’ve created a post just about the activities for you to check out and steal for your own get-together.
+I recently created a Wild West first birthday party for my son, Wes, and everyone ages 1-72 really enjoyed the variety of fun birthday activities at the party.
+In fact, visitors at Ardenwood Historic Farm —where we held this fantastic western-themed first birthday party— thought our party activities were a part of the farm’s activities because they fit the theme and time period so well!
+There were too many activities to include in my main article about this Ardenwood farm birthday party so I’ve created this post just about the activities for you to check them all out and steal for your own get-together.
 Whether you’re hosting a Western, cowboy, or Wild West first birthday party, your guests are sure to love these activities.
-Enjoy!

 This post contains affiliate links, which send me a commission if you purchase anything after clicking my link.
 This is at no cost to you and helps keep this website running.
 Photos by Raising Love Photography and Navigating Parenthood.